liamhays/hpex/README.md

 probably in your distro's package manager too.
 The only other requirement that can't be installed through pip is [wxPython](https://wxpython.org/).
-I'm not going to explain how to install this, because it's highly distro-dependent---but if you're not going to use the GUI part of HPex, you don't need it.
-Again, it's present in some distros' repositories.
+I'm not going to explain how to install this, because it's highly distro-dependent.

+Note that if you don't want to use HPex's GUI and use only the CLI, you don't actually need wxPython.
+However, all the other dependencies are still needed.

 The other requirements are: